gerryw1389/gerryw1389.github.io/_posts/2016-05-26-general-windows-updates-ts.md

 4. One of the last options you can do is find the OS CD => boot to that => Choose the option &#8220;Repair Your Computer&#8221; and go back to the backup mentioned in step 1.

-5. After you get the system back up to the point prior to installing updates, I would run the [System Update Checker Tool (W7)](https://www.microsoft.com/en-us/download/details.aspx?id=20858)
+5. After you get the system back up to the point prior to installing updates, I would run the "System Update Checker Tool (W7)" (search for it)

-6. Run the script found [here](http://www.sevenforums.com/tutorials/91738-windows-update-reset.html) to reset Windows Updates.
+6. Run the script found (search "windows update reset - seven forums") to reset Windows Updates.

 7. Try running `sfc/scannow`.
 If that doesn't work, you need to download the Windows 10 iso and use `DISM /Online /Cleanup-Image /RestoreHealth /Source:repairSource\install.wim`